Mix Instructions

 Fluffy Buttermilk Pancake Mixes

-In a large bowl, combine 1½ cups of milk or water, one egg and a tsp of vanilla extract.
+In a large bowl, combine 2¼ cups of milk or water, 2 eggs egg and a tsp of vanilla extract.
 Mix well with a fork until the egg is fully beaten.

-Add in 2 cups of the Pancake Mix and stir (with a wooden spoon or spatula) until just combined…do not over mix, no one likes a tough pancake!
+Add in contents of the pancake mix and stir (with a wooden spoon or spatula) until just combined…do not over mix, no one likes a tough pancake!

-Let batter sit for about 2-3 minutes to fully hydrate.
+Let batter sit for about 2-3 minutes to fully hydrate, while griddle is heating.

 Once ready to use, pour into a greased griddle on medium low heat.
 Flip pancakes once large bubbles appear on the surface.
-Continue to cook on the other side until the bottom is evenly browned (1-2 minutes depending on your stove top).
+Continue to cook on the other side until the bottom is evenly browned (2-3 minutes depending on your stove top).
+Repeat with remaining batter.

 For best consistent results, use an ice cream scoop as a measuring tool for scooping up even amounts of batter.